simulation-tree/worlds/README.md

 ### Contributing and design

 This library implements the "[entity-component-system](https://en.wikipedia.org/wiki/Entity_component_system)" pattern of the "archetype" variety.
-Created for building programs of whatever kind, with an open door to the author when targeting runtime efficiency.
+Created for building programs of whatever kind, with an open door for targeting runtime efficiency.
+It's meant to be fast, though it's not quite there yet.

-Contributions to this are welcome.
+Contributions to this goal are welcome.